geocoders/geocoder-tester/README.md

 Note that support for pelias is still rudimentary.

 Can I limit the number of tests to be run (even if my filter select thousands of tests) ?

     py.test --max-run 100

+Or, to limit the number of failures:

+    py.test --maxfail 10

 Can I have a geojson to compare failures ?

     py.test --geojson

+Sometimes, the data used by the search engine is not perfect, so to run the checks without comparing diacritics and such:

+    py.test --loose-compare

 You can compare two runs (for example to compare two branches).
 First, save the report from the first run: